new mum gift ideas, gifts for new mums, new mum gifts, new mum tips, best gifts for new mums, present for new mum

 She needs support.

-Because the truth is… most new mums don’t feel supported at all.
+Because the truth is that most new mums don’t feel supported at all.

 And that’s exactly why the right gift can change everything.

-Since then, I’ve made it my mission to help other mums feel heard and supported.
+Since then, I’ve made it my mission to change that.

 • The unseen struggles new mums face that no one warns you about